digipolisantwerp/auth_aspnetcore_deprecated/README.md

 The scheme relies on an authentication cookie to authenticate the user.
 If no cookie is present in the request a redirect based flow is initiated to acquire a jwt token from an external token issuer.
 Once the token is received and validated, the user is signed in and two cookies are set.
 The first is an authentication cookie and is the default asp.net cookie.
 The second is a cookie containing the jwt token.
 This cookie named **jwt** can be used on the client side to extract the jwt token needed for Api calls (see jwtHeaderAuth flow).

+In order to be able to scale the application, the key used to encrypt the authentication cookie by the DataProtection api, is stored in a shared database.
+The connection string to that database is set in the **DotnetKeystore** property of the **AuthOptions**.

 ### JwtHeaderAuth scheme